 Cool mountain peaks and even ‘cooler’ cities, Canada offers a world of experiences.
 Find out more here

-More permanent settlers began to arrive during the 17th century, with a major influx of Irish in the 18th and early 19th centuries to work in the fisheries.
+More permanent settlers began to arrive in Canada during the 17th century, with a major influx of Irish in the 18th and early 19th centuries to work in the fisheries.
 These Irish settlers have left a permanent mark on Newfoundland’s accent and culture, particularly its music.

 There was also a strong French presence during the 17th century, but this fell away as the rest of Canada came under British rule.